jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

 ## Building an Architecture Diagram

 ### Core Requirements

-1. An editor.
+- An editor.
 This could be Visio, PowerPoint, or web editors like [Gliffy](https://gliffy.com) and [Draw.io](https://draw.io).

-2. A set of base icons or symbols
+- A set of base icons or symbols

-    a.
-If the deployment is on-premises
+  - If the deployment is on-premises

     - a server

     - a database

     - a file share

     - a network load balancer

-    b.
-If the deployment is in the cloud:
+  - If the deployment is in the cloud:

     - AWS icons can be found [here](https://aws.amazon.com/architecture/icons/)

     - Azure icons can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=41937)

     - GCP icons can be found [here](https://cloud.google.com/icons)

-3. Knowledge of what Qlik services are active on what nodes
+- Knowledge of what Qlik services are active on what nodes

-4. Knowledge of what each Qlik node is being used for
+- Knowledge of what each Qlik node is being used for

-5. Knowledge of where the Qlik file share is and the Qlik respository database is
+- Knowledge of where the Qlik file share is and the Qlik respository database is

-6. Server names and aliases
+- Server names and aliases

 **Nice to Haves**

-1. Any network load balancers/interfaces in front of Qlik
+- Any network load balancers/interfaces in front of Qlik

-2. Any firewall settings pertinent to Qlik
+- Any firewall settings pertinent to Qlik

 ### Example Diagrams